Rakesh7502/Customer-Churn-Prediction/README.md

     Cross-Validation: Employed to estimate model performance by training and testing the model on multiple subsets of the data, improving generalization ability.
     Early Stopping and ModelCheckpoint: Regularization techniques used in deep learning to prevent overfitting and save the best-performing model during training.
     ROC Curve and AUC: To evaluate the binary classification models, ROC curves are plotted and AUC scores are calculated, giving insights into the model's performance.
+Outcome

+The expected result of this project is a machine learning model capable of accurately predicting customer churn.
+By analyzing customer attributes such as age, gender, subscription length, and total usage, the model will help the company focus its retention efforts on customers most likely to leave.
+With this, the business can optimize its strategies, allocate resources more effectively, and reduce customer attrition, all while enhancing customer engagement and satisfaction.